scriby/asyncblock/README.md

 passed to green are parsed by red.

-By default red treats the first parameter as error condition and will throw it if it equals to true.
+By default red treats the first parameter as error condition and will throw it if it evaluates to true.
 Otherwise it will return the second.
 Since this pattern occurs most times in node.js API it has been chosen as default.

 However, you can tell red how to treat the arguments passed to green: